Eschatologue/CM_wiki/docs/class/bard/tragedy.md

 *You learn to weave a magical narrative that draws out the fatal arrogance of your foes.*

-When a creature scores a Critical Hit against you or an ally within 60 feet of you that you can see, you can use your **:rsc-r: Reaction**{ .rsc } and expend one use of your Bardic Inspiration to target the attacking creature and evoke the story of their downfall.
+When a creature scores a Critical Hit against you or an ally within 60 feet of you that you can see, you can use your **:rsc-r: Reaction**{.rsc} and expend one use of your Bardic Inspiration to target the attacking creature and evoke the story of their downfall.
 For 1 minute or until the target suffers a Critical Hit, the number needed to roll with weapon attacks or Unarmed strike for a Critical Hit against the target is reduced by 2 (reduced by 3 at Bard Level 14).

 ### Level 6: Impending Misfortune